MAYFIELD PRIMARY SCHOOL GOVERNING BODY

 4) PARENT FORUM/VOICE ENGAGEMENT 'PEOPLE & EVALUATION'

 We have been working on ways to develop our voice with families within the community.
-There is still work to do but our first actions have been to pl;ay an active role in our new Parent Forums.
-Governors attend these to be a visible presence, to listen to parent views and to offer any thoughts as required.
-This is a very practical step and as capacity allows we have other actions plans around visibility and voice in the coming months.
+There is still work to do but our first actions have been to play an active role in our new Parent Forums.
+Governors attend these in order to be a visible presence, to listen to parent views and to offer any thoughts as required.
+This is a very practical step and, as virus restrictions allow, we have other actions around visibility and voice to implement in the coming months.

 5) SCHOOL VISION & CURRICULUM 'STRATEGIC LEADERSHIP'

 Since we appointed Mr Denton to the role of headteacher, he has worked alongside the governing body to re-imagine and re-energise our core vision and what it stands for.
-This has then moved into the whole school review and re-launch of the curriculum, which is formally being launched in March.
-We have offered our views, thoughts and aspects which we feel meet the needs of yourselves in our school community and from there have empowered Mr Denton and his team to make this happen.
-We will be spending time in Summer Term looking at the initial work as we plan for phase two for 2020/2021.
+This has then moved into the whole school review and re-launch of the curriculum as 'When I Grow Up...'.
+We have offered our views, thoughts and aspects which we feel meet the needs of our families in our school community and from there have empowered Mr Denton and his team to make this happen.
+We will be spending time in Autumn Term looking at the initial work and impact as we plan for stage two.

 6) REPORTING AND ACCOUNTABILITY 'COMPLIANCE, ACCOUNTABILITY & STRUCTURES'

-Since Mr Denton's appointment we have worked alongside him to re-shape the kind of information we would like from him and how we would like him, and his team, to present this.
-A working group - alongside LCC advisors - have created new ways to study our children's achievements, attendance and behaviour.
-We have then received full training on this for all governors.
+Since Mr Denton's arrival we have worked alongside him to re-shape the kind of information we would like from him and how we would like him, and his team, to present this.
+A working group - alongside LCC advisors - created new ways to study our children's achievements, attendance and behaviour.
+We then received full training on this for all governors.
 This work has ensured that we are receiving the correct information, can ask the correct questions and inform our strategic role in school.
-We discuss this area constantly and will be reviewing processes again during our next evaluation in June/July.
+We discuss this area constantly and have reviewed processes ready for the new academic year.